 • Spatially understand Demographic, Topographic and Socio-Economic profile of the village and availability of basic infrastructural services (including healthcare, education, water and sanitation), and to establish correlations, if any.

 • To identify priority intervention areas.

 Rural India faces a severe technology deficit.
 While there are other serious but known and recognised shortages like power, water, health facilities, roads, etc- the role of technology in solving these and other problems is but barely acknowledged, and the actual availability of technology in rural areas is, at best, marginal.
-There is need to start recognizing all measures via which the problems can be dealt with.
-Just like the Sarpanch of Bhora Khurd, there are many villages where the problems are addressed and there is a zeal to work to solve them but they don’t know where to start from.
+There is a need to start recognizing all measures through which the problems can be dealt with.
+Just like Bhora Khurd, there are many villages where the problems are acknowledged and there is a zeal to work to solve them but a lack of knowledge about where to begin.
 We’re hoping we can make a big impact, taking one step at a time.

 Apoorva Bhatnagar is an Operations Assistant with Outline India.
 She has Post graduation in Commerce from Delhi University.
 She has also worked as a Strategist for Make A Difference, which works towards the holistic development of kids living in shelter homes.
-The following piece is her first blog post ever, and describes her experience interacting with Mr. Rakesh Kumar, Sarpanch of Bhora Khurd Village.
+The above piece is her first blog post ever and describes her experience interacting with Mr Rakesh Kumar, Sarpanch of Bhora Khurd Village.